 This statement is true to an extent, and in today’s post, I will be discussing the advantages and disadvantages of being a freelance writer over running your own blog.

 Freelance writing is one of the easiest ways to earn money online.
-If you have good writing skills, you can join any of these freelance writing websites, grab some writing jobs and earn money.
-This is not the same with blogging, as managing your own blogs requires more than writing skills.
+If you have good writing skills, you can join any of these freelance writing websites, grab some writing jobs, and earn money.
+The same is not true for blogging, as managing your own blog requires more than writing skills.

-Advantages and disadvantages of Freelance writing over Blogging:
+Advantages and disadvantages of freelance writing over blogging:

-- You can work from home or virtually anywhere.
+- You can work from home or virtually anywhere

-- You can be your own boss.
+- You can be your own boss

-- You can work in your jammies.
+- You can work in your jammies

 Short-term money or long-term recurring money:

-Blogging is more than writing:
+Blogging is more than just writing: